 The science building was originally built as part of an academic quadrangle of brick buildings at the center of the campus.
 While it opened to the quadrangle, it had no entrance on its other major facade facing Tan Lane, one of the school's main campus streets.
 This was a serious impairment to campus circulation.

-The new Phelps Academy Center now provides a home for student activities and clubs at the heart of the Exeter campus.
+The Phelps Academy Center now provides a home for student activities and clubs at the heart of the Exeter campus.
 At its center is a new oval atrium, the "Agora," which acts as a campus artery through the building, connecting the quadrangle to Tan Lane.
-The Student Center has become a campus hub, highly regarded and well used by students, faculty, and staff.
+It has become a campus hub, highly regarded and well used by students, faculty, and staff.

-The Academy Center has been designed so that many of its sustainable characteristics are evident to those who use the building.
+The Phelps Academy Center has been designed so that many of its sustainable characteristics are evident to those who use the building.
 Plaques describing the materials and systems used in the building are prominently displayed.
-The Center has received a LEED Silver Rating from the U. S. Green Building Council.
+The center received a LEED Silver Rating from the U. S. Green Building Council.